elfive/homebridge-petkit-feeder-mini/README.md

     - what's this plugin can't do:

         - set a timed meal(may never support it, because you can just use homekit automation to do it.);
-        - enable/disable meal plan for the day(may be in the next major version, currently not plan to do it).
+        - enable/disable meal plan for the day(may be in the next major version, currently no plan to do it).
         - ......